 Sometimes you think you know best, only to find later that you have absolutely NO clue.

-As an example, I wrote some time back about the “Shrimp” creative thinking exercise we included during a creative thinking workshop for a regulated financial services company.
+As an example, we included the "Shrimp" creative thinking exercise during a creative thinking workshop for a regulated financial services company.

 Rethinking the "Shrimp" Creative Thinking Exercise